redstone99/hass-alert2/README.md

 - **Persistent notification details**.
 In your HA dashboard, you can view past alert firings as well as the message text sent in notifications.
 - **Custom frontend card**.
 Makes it easier to view and manage recent alerts.
 - **Hysteresis**.
 Reduce spurious alerts as sensors fluctuate.
+- **Template notifiers**.
+Dynamically specify who gets notified.

 Suggestions welcome!
-File an [Issue](https://github.com/redstone99/hass-alert2/issues).
+Start a [Discussion](https://github.com/redstone99/hass-alert2/discussions) or file an [Issue](https://github.com/redstone99/hass-alert2/issues).

 ## Installation